mharris867/elm327-zero/README.md

     ```bash
     sdptool records 01:23:45:67:89:BA
     ```
-    Look for a section related to Serial Port Profile (SPP) and note the "Channel" value.
+    Look for a section related to the "Channel" value.
 This was a key piece of information that took time to uncover.

 5.  **Binding the RFCOMM Channel to a Serial Port:**
     The `rfcomm` command is used to create a virtual serial port (`/dev/rfcomm0`) linked to the ELM327's Bluetooth address and the channel number you found.
 Replace `2` with your actual channel number: